-Primarily, the Library's budget has been devoted to subscriptions, microforms, and web sources that primarily permit access to full-text resources.
+Primarily, the Library's budget has been devoted to subscriptions, microforms, and web sources that permit access to full-text resources.
 This has led to a sacrifice of books, as can be seen in the following graph.
-During the academic year, the Library has used less than one percent of the state appropriated budget to purchase books.
-The breakdown by percent can be easily seen on the following chart:
+During the academic year, the Library has used approximately five percent of the state appropriated budget to purchase books.
+The breakdown by percent can be easily seen on the following graph: